 This is also a subject Prof. Sano mentioned in several of his classes -- junior officers being unwilling to make a decision because they are so used to getting authorization first.
 The theme they all share is that it seems the younger generation is unwilling or incapable of making decisions -- for many reasons.

 One piece of positive feedback I was given by my supervisor is that I am willing to make decisions when there isn't time for feedback.
 Or at very least, if I call for feedback, I don't present just a problem, I usually have thought about possible solutions and offer those options up.
 There is a saying that, "If you present a problem without a solution, you are part of the problem."
 This has really helped me stop and explore options rather than wait for someone else to give me an answer.
 Now, there is a fine line between making decisions that are a value add, and overstepping your authority.
 But that again is part of the decision-making paradigm -- knowing your organization and what you should and should not be making decisions about.

 What are your plans for the future?

-You know, I took a psychological evaluation once that had me complete the sentence, one of which read, "In the future I plan for..." my completed sentence read, "In the future I plan for world domination."
+You know, I took a psychological evaluation once that had me complete sentences, one of which read, "In the future I plan for..."
+My completed sentence read: "In the future I plan for world domination."
 Needless to say, a psychologist and I had a long conversation about that, so I won't give that answer here.
 But I honestly don't know at this point and time.
 I'm a political appointee, so my current job has a shelf-life, but I'm not sure what will come after.
 I would like to eventually get into strategic planning and advising, but I don't know if that will be with the military, political, or what.
-I know I will stay engaged with IWP and plan to eventually pursue a Doctoral degree, as well.
+I know I will stay engaged with IWP and plan eventually to pursue a Doctoral degree, as well.

 Above: Kipp (second from right) with fellow IWP alumni.